Cooking with Mamma C

 Onions: You just need a small onion, which can be white, yellow, or red.
 White onions are milder than the yellow ones.
 Red onions will provide a little sweetness, but their color won't blend in as nicely as the white or yellow ones here.

 Parmesan: Use freshly grated Parmesan cheese for the best taste and texture.
 I cut a triangle of Parmesan into chunks and grate them in my Vitamix blender (affiliate link).
+You also can use the cheese for these Parmesan Zucchini Rounds.

 How to make potatoes and onions in the oven